JermYeWorm/Connector-PCB/README.md

 # Connector PCB
-Simple modular wire harnessing system for the Qubo's submarine hull using a centralized connector PCB.
-Designed with KiCad.
+Simple modular wire harnessing system for the Qubo's submarine hull using a centralized connector PCB designed for current bandwith compatibility.
+Built with KiCad 6.0.
 Built for Robotics @ Maryland in 2023.
 <br><br>

 ![Connector_Board_Sch_PNG](https://github.com/JermYeWorm/Connector_eFuse/assets/113321384/e148be40-faf3-4825-b256-9d66e501a375)